History of Midtown West

 Midtown West is the perfect location for commuters.
 It contains one of the greatest concentrations of subway options in the city.
 The blue (A/C/E), yellow (N/Q/R), red (1/2/3), and purple (7) lines are all within walking distance from the area and are even connected underground (something very wonderful to have during the winter).

-Port Authority Bus Terminal, the central hub for bus travel to and from New York City, and Pennsylvania Station, the main intercity railroad station in New York City, are also within walking distance for those who reside in the neighborhood.
+Port Authority Bus Terminal, the central hub for bus travel to and from New York City, and Pennsylvania Station, the main intercity railroad station in New York City, are also only a short distance away for those who reside in the neighborhood.

 Things To Do in Midtown West

-With Times Square, Broadway, Rockefeller Center, Central Park, Intrepid Sea, Air & Space Museum, and Gulliver’s Gate all within a short walk, there is always something to do in this part of the Big Apple.
+With Times Square, Broadway, Rockefeller Center, Central Park, Intrepid Sea, Air & Space Museum, and Gulliver’s Gate all nearby, there is always something to do in this part of the Big Apple.

 Every weekend from 9am-5pm, traffic is blocked between the Lincoln Tunnel and Port Authority’s bus ramps to make way for Hell’s Kitchen Flea Market (which merged with Chelsea Flea Market in 2019) that is filled with dozens of vendors selling antiques, collectibles, vintage clothing, home decorations, and more!